HCL Commerce provides a Dynamic Cache Monitor application for displaying cache

 Procedure

-Install and open the cache monitor for each server that you want to view cache statistics
+Install and open the Cache Monitor for each server for which you want to view cache statistics.

 <server>